 Measuring Economies of Scope

-Diseconomies of scope would simply mean that the production of X and Y is interfering with each other.
-This is costing more to produce both together.
+Finally, diseconomies of scope would simply mean that the production of X and Y is interfering with each other.
+That is, it is costing more to produce both goods together.

 Important: economies of scope and economies of scale are not directly related.
 A firm can experience economies of scope along with diseconomies of scale.
 Or, a firm may have no economies of scope with economies of scale.